Marijuana Addiction in Women

 - Problems concentrating

-As with all cases of addiction, it’s important to get help sooner rather than later.
-Marijuana is no exception.
-At the end of the day, it comes down to taking that first step towards recovery.
-Fortunately, there are many different treatment types available to you or a loved one.
+As with concerns with other drugs, it’s important to get help sooner rather than later, and Marijuana is no exception.
+At the end of the day, it comes down to taking that first step to getting into a treatment program to start recovery.
+Fortunately, there are many different treatment programs available to you or a loved one.
 Addiction treatment for marijuana can be the key to a better and happier life.
-There are many marijuana treatment centers that are ready to help.
+There are many marijuana addiction treatment centers that are ready to help.

 Detoxification is usually the first step of any addiction treatment.
-It’s a short-term treatment that deals with a person’s withdrawal symptoms.
+It’s a short-term treatment for marijuana withdrawal.
 The process lasts anywhere from three to 10 days and involves round-the-clock supervision.
-At NDFW, we’re by your side the entire way to answer all questions/concerns you may have.
+At NDFW, we’re by your side the entire way to answer all questions/concerns you may have about substance abuse treatment.

 Detox essentially rids the body of a substance (in this case, marijuana).
 When it comes to marijuana abuse disorder, detox is especially useful.
 This is because, within the first section of the process, almost 90% of the psychoactive chemicals of marijuana are removed from the body.
 This shortens the treatment process substantially.